 There are probably no factors more important to successful school progress than regular and punctual school attendance.
-Absences shall be reported to the school attendance office by the parent within 5 days of absence.
-Parents and Scholars are responsible for attendance which shall be required of all scholars during the days and hours that the school is in session.
+Parents and students are responsible for attendance which shall be required of all students during the days and hours that the school is in session.

-Scholars who are tardy or absent excessively from the instructional program will fall behind in academic achievement.
-Excessive school absenteeism precedes grade failure, loss of interest, and may result in scholars not being eligible for a class grade.
+Students who are tardy or absent excessively from the instructional program will fall behind in academic achievement.
+Excessive school absenteeism precedes grade failure, loss of interest, and may result in students not being eligible for a class grade.

-Ideally, scholars are expected to attend schools 180 days a school year.
-However, if a scholar has been absent three (3) consecutive days and the school has been unable to ascertain the reason for the absences, the absences shall be investigated by the Principal.
+Ideally, students are expected to attend schools 180 days a school year.
+However, if a student has been absent three (3) consecutive days and the school has been unable to ascertain the reason for the absences, the absences shall be investigated by the principal.

-Scholars may request the make-up assignments for all excused absences/tardies from teachers upon return to school or class within three (3) school days.
+Students may request the make-up assignments for all excused absences/tardies from teachers upon return to school or class within three (3) school days.